2025 Exoplanet Archive News

 The spectra are modeled after initial Habitable Worlds Observatory-like design criteria, and provide a training set for machine-learning algorithms to efficiently perform atmospheric retrievals on real-life spectral data.
 The dataset joins the PyATMOS dataset, a grid of model atmospheres produced by a second team from the same FDL challenge.

-Access the INARA data by selecting Frontier Development Labs Datasets from our website's Data pull-down menu, or use this direct link.
+Access the INARA data by selecting Frontier Development Lab Datasets from our website's Data pull-down menu, or use this direct link.

 Six New Planets